 The Airport completed a $40 million runway extension and rehabilitation project in 2009 which increased the length of the runway to 9,000 ft.
 The extra runway length allows aircraft to take off at a heavier weight, thereby increasing their range.

 In 2012, a security checkpoint expansion project was completed which increased the number of passenger screening lanes from 2 to 4, and Alpenglo Express opened giving passengers a pre-security option for food and retail.

 Comparing peak day passenger traffic makes Eagle County Regional Airport the second busiest airport in Colorado.
 In 2013, a study commissioned by the Colorado Department of Transportation Aeronautics Division found that the total quantifiable impact on the local economy from the airport in that year totaled $635,900,000.
 In addition, the Eagle County Regional Airport created 6,294 jobs, paying $217,500,000 in wages.

 In 2014, the Airport completed a master plan update.
 The Eagle County Regional Airport master plan process resulted in a 20-year plan outlining the needs of current and future users of the airport.

 In 2015, a Snow Removal Equipment building was constructed.
 The new building will help ensure the proper storage, maintenance and therefore longevity of EGE’s snow removal equipment, while also providing additional training and office space.

-The Airport is currently served by three major airlines: American, Delta, and United with non-stop winter service to 13 major cities: Atlanta, Chicago, Dallas, Denver, Houston, Los Angeles, Miami, New York (JFK & LGA), Newark, Phoenix, San Francisco, and Washington D.C.
+The Airport is currently served by three major airlines: American, Delta, and United with non-stop winter service to 13 major cities: Atlanta, Chicago, Dallas, Denver, Houston, Los Angeles, Miami, New York (JFK & LGA), Newark, Philadelphia, Phoenix, San Francisco.
 Year-round service includes non-stop flights to Denver and Dallas.